User-LLM: Efficient LLM Contextualization with User Embeddings: Review Generation Examples

 \section{Review Generation Examples}

-Table~\ref{tab:review_example} shows some examples from Amazon/Google review generation tasks.
+We presented some examples from Amazon/Google review generation tasks below.
 From these examples, we can observe personalized responses generated using \userllm exhibit greater alignment with user preferences and backgrounds compared to unpersonalized responses.
 While discrepancies remain between personalized responses using \userllm and the ground truth, \userllm demonstrates the ability to produce reviews that reflect specific user characteristics and inclinations more effectively.